defeo/class-cost/technical-annex.md

 and for authentication and encryption in smart cards.

 **Isogenies**
-are algebraic mappings---essentially, nontrivial alebraic relationships---between elliptic curves.
+are algebraic mappings---essentially, nontrivial algebraic relationships---between elliptic curves.
 Isogenies play the elliptic-curve role that matrices play in linear algebra: for number theorists, they are fundamental to the study of elliptic curves.
 Until recently,